yourtechmafia/voting-app_with_CI_CD/README.md

 ### Basic Prerequisites

-- [Docker](https://www.docker.com/): Docker is required as the application components are containerized.
+- [Docker](https://www.docker.com/) is required as the application components are containerized.
 Familiarity with Docker, Docker Builds, Docker Registry, and containerization concepts is beneficial.
 - [kubectl](https://kubernetes.io/docs/tasks/tools/) for interacting with your Kubernetes cluster.
 - Access to a Kubernetes cluster, such as [Minikube](https://minikube.sigs.k8s.io/docs/start/) for local testing or [EKS](https://aws.amazon.com/eks/) for cloud deployment.